BlueOwll/nodejs2022Q2-service/README.md

 ```

 After starting the app on port (4000 as default) you can open
-in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
+in your browser OpenAPI documentation by typing http://localhost:4000/doc/. unfortunately not updated
 For more information about OpenAPI/Swagger please visit https://swagger.io/.

+## Notes for Postman testing

+for updating request ```PUT``` is used, so all the fields of item entity are required.
+Port can be specified in ```.env``` file.
+You can find the example in ```.env.example ```
+By default port 4000 is used.

 ## Testing